tidyverse/tidyverse.org/content/blog/2019-11-scales-1-1-0/index.markdown

 We're thrilled to announce the release of [scales](https://scales.r-lib.org/) 1.1.0.
-The scales package provides much of infrastructure the underlies ggplot2's scales, and using it allow you to customize the transformations, breaks, and labels used by ggplot2.
+The scales package provides much of the infrastructure that underlies ggplot2's scales, and using it allow you to customize the transformations, breaks, and labels used by ggplot2.
 Get the latest version with:

 ```r
 install.packages("scales")
 ```

-The biggest improvements in this release of scales are related to usability and documentation:
+The biggest improvements in this release are related to usability and documentation:

 * Axis breaks and labels have a new naming scheme: functions that generate breaks from limits are called `breaks_`; functions that generate labels